awsm-research/PyExplainer/README.md

 ## Tutorial

-For information on how to use PyDriller, refer to the official documentation:
+For information on how to use pyexplainer, refer to the official documentation:
 - [official documentation](https://pyexplainer.readthedocs.io/en/latest/)
 - notebook file link here
 - ytvideo